jschr/jschr.io/README.md

  ## How it works

 A scheduled Lambda function fetches a summary of my latest activity from Github, Twitter, and Medium.
-It then generates a new static website using a this [webpack config](app/webpack.config.ts) and uploads the resulting build is uploaded to S3.
+It then generates a new static website using a this [webpack config](app/webpack.config.ts) and uploads the resulting build to S3.

-Terraform is used to declaratively define and deploy all the required infrastructure to AWS after [setting a few environment variables](infrastructure/env-dev/vars.tf.sample) -- including a CloudFront distribution for super fast page loads and Route53 entries for your domain and emails (via Mailgun).
+Terraform is used to declaratively define and deploy all the required infrastructure to AWS after [setting a few environment variables](infrastructure/env-dev/vars.tfvars.sample) -- including a CloudFront distribution for super fast page loads and Route53 entries for your domain and emails (via Mailgun).

 ## Quick start